SaiSaradha/Principal-Component-Analysis-PCA-/README.md

-# Principal-Component-Analysis-PCA-
+# Principal-Component-Analysis-PCA- and Linear Discriminant Analysis - LDA
-PCA from scratch in python
+PCA and LDA from scratch in python